 Denise Ela Maley, Psychotherapy - Relationship, Career & Eating Disorders

 I offer a gentle pragmatic approach with clients needing help with work-career related issues, job loss, anxiety, stress as well as food and disordered eating cycles and couple therapy.
-Contact me today for a no-obligation call
+Contact me today for an informal chat about how I can help.

 The client issues I typically work with include;